edinburgh-napier/set09121/lectures/lecture10.md

 # What does a game need?
 From a Programmers point of view:

 - **Content**
- - *3d Models*, *Shaders*, Textures, Text, Fonts, Music, Video, Saves, levels/gamestate.
+ - 3d Models, Shaders, Textures, Text, Fonts, Music, Video, Saves, levels/gamestate. <!-- .element: class="fragment" -->
 - **Processing & io**
- - Rendering, User input, Networking, Audio, loading/unloading/streaming
+ - Rendering, User input, Networking, Audio, loading/unloading/streaming  <!-- .element: class="fragment" -->
 - **Logic and Mechanics**
- - Physics, AI, Gameplay rules.
+ - Physics, AI, Gameplay rules. <!-- .element: class="fragment" -->

-**Question**:  When does a game need any of the above?
+Question:  When does a game need any of the above? <!-- .element: class="fragment" -->
-- **A: Right Now** (and without warning)
+- **A: Right Now (and without warning)**  <!-- .element: class="fragment" -->

 ---